urbio-ecology/superb-connectivity/README.md

 A hosted version is available at:
 <https://njtierney.shinyapps.io/urbioconnect/>

-However, it is worth noting you do not need the shiny app to perform analyses, all functions have been designed to work together in a pipeline - see example usage below.
+You do not need the shiny app to perform analyses.
+All functions have been designed to work together in a pipeline - see example usage below.

 ## Installation